BibiAmna/CovidDetectionCNN/README.md

 Acknowledgments

-This project was completed by Bibi Amna and Samavia Hussain as part of our academic research.
+This project was completed by Bibi Amna and Samavia Hussain Raja as part of their academic research.